angermanmichael/influxdb_iox/README.md

 ### Branch History

+### nu84b2c

+Now that *nushell* is up and running and we have the *nuclient* infrastructure in place lets start adding in our first command to talk to iox.

 ### nu84b2b

 *nu-command* is now compiling, now lets integrate in the nushell binary so we can bring up nushell and start running the iox commands inside nushell.

 ### nu84b2a